clagraff/recipes/desserts/punpkin_bread.md

 * Cook at 325 degrees for 65 - 75 minutes, until a cake tester comes out clean.
 * Remove from heat; let sit for 10 minutes.
 * Serve.

+## Freezer-Friendly Instructions
+The bread can be frozen for up to 3 months.
+After it is completely cooled, wrap it securely in aluminum foil, freezer wrap or place in a freezer bag.
+Thaw overnight in the refrigerator before serving.